WestGrid/ubcSummerSchool2018/1-program.md

 [amazon]: {{ site.baseurl }}/amazon.html
 [panel]: {{ site.baseurl }}/panel.html

-**Important:** please note the new venue!
-Due to pending construction in GEOGRAPHY we moved to several other locations on campus.
+### Please note the new venue!

+**Important:** Due to an upcoming construction project in Geography Building that coincides with our summer school, we decided to move the location to four new rooms.

 | date and time | CHEM B150 | PHRM 3208 | ALRD 121 | CEME 1202 |
 | ------------- | --------------- | ----------------- | ----------------- | ----------------- |